TVRI (TV channel): Programming

 TVRI broadcasts a variety of programming, ranging from news, information, entertainment, sports, to children programming for 24 hours a day.

-Its current flagship news program is Klik Indonesia, aired four times a day in the morning, noon, afternoon, and the evening.
-Klik Indonesia is a continuation of TVRI's main news program that started in the 1960s, thus inherit the oldest news program in Indonesia.
-Other news programs include the world news program Dunia Dalam Berita, broadcast almost continuously since 1978, and English-language English News Service until 2021 was moved to TVRI World as Focus Today (stylized in all caps or title opening as FOCUS TODAY) since 2021 and broadcast live since 2022.
+Its current flagship news programme is Klik Indonesia, aired four times a day in the morning, noon, afternoon, and the evening.
+Klik Indonesia is a continuation of TVRI's main news programme that started in the 1960s, thus inherit the oldest news program in Indonesia.
+Other news programmes include the world news program Dunia Dalam Berita, broadcast almost continuously since 1978, and English-language English News Service until 2021 was moved to TVRI World as Focus Today (stylized in all caps or title opening as FOCUS TODAY) since 2021 and broadcast live since 2022.

-Past programs include the Indonesian legendary children programming Si Unyil, and Berpacu dalam Melodi game show (from 1988 until 1998) and Live telecast of the Premier League] since August 2019 until its programming has terminated in 2020 due to rights fee problem with :id:Mola TV (former PL rights between 2019-20 and 2021-22 before Emtek will handover it since 2022-23.
+Past programmes include the Indonesian legendary children programming Si Unyil, and Berpacu dalam Melodi game show (from 1988 until 1998) and Live telecast of the Premier League since August 2019 until its programming has terminated in 2020 due to rights fee problem with Mola TV (former PL rights between 2019-20 and 2021-22) before Emtek will handover it since 2022-23.